Not long ago a reader of mine asked me about an Italian style of egg drop soup that she couldn't remember the name of.

-My reply: Well, this is the egg drop soup that she was asking about, the Italian style is called Stracciatella or shredded soup due to the eggs that are whisked in.
-Originally the authentic recipe is from Rome but there are variations in all Italy.
+My reply: Well, this is the egg drop soup that you are asking me.
+The Italian style is called Stracciatella or shredded soup due to the eggs that are whisked in.
+Originally the authentic recipe is from Rome but there are other variations in Italy.

-Linda (USA) asked me something very similar about this recipe: "My daughter's best friend's nonna, straight from Italy, makes pastina soup like with egg.
+Linda (USA) asked me something very similar about this recipe: "My daughter's best friend's nonna is straight from Italy and makes pastina soup with an egg.
 Every recipe I find seems much more complicated then what my daughter describes.
 HELP!"

 My reply: Dear Linda & Nancy, I wrote here the authentic recipe Stracciatella alla Romana.
 You can give your own twist adding spinach instead of parsley, and use chicken broth instead of the meat one, even baby pasta (pastina) instead of bread crumbs or both can be added as you like, or make a ravioli soup.

-Given a closer look at the ingredients of stracciatella soup, it is really recommended in a cold winter to warm you up, or when suffering from flu.
+Given a closer look to the ingredients of this stracciatella soup (egg drop), it is really recommended in a cold winter to warm you up, or even when suffering from flu.